Yes, allergies can cause hearing loss and tinnitus. A Firat University study was conducted on 31 patients who were diagnosed with sudden hearing loss.

 NeilMed Sinus Rinse Kit

-This kit contains everything you need for all-natural sinus relief, the cost is about $15 on Amazon.
+This kit contains everything you need for all-natural sinus relief, the cost is less than $10 on Amazon.
+If you are just starting out with using a nasal rinse, this would be the best place to start.

 NeilMed Sinugator Cordless Pulsating Nasal Wash Kit

-If you are looking for a nasal rinse that is a blend of all features and is affordable.
+If you are looking for a nasal rinse that is a blend of all features and is affordable, check out the Sinugator nasal wash.
 It comes with an electronic irrigator, 30 premixed (all-natural) packets, and batteries.
-The best part is it’s less than $30 bucks on Amazon!
+The best part is it’s less than $25 on Amazon.

 Treatment for Allergy-Induced Tinnitus